ayumi-cloud/sc-main/README.md

 ## Requirements 🚩

-This library has been optimized to work with php 7.4.x and 8.x. versions - we recommend upgrading from any lower php version.
+This module has been optimized to work with php `7.4.x` and `8.x` versions - we recommend upgrading from any lower php version.

 ### PHP 7.4.x Install Instructions